d-gilles/01-Data_Ingestion_With_Docker/README.md

 - PWD : root

-## write a notebook to ingest the first table to the database
+## Write a Notebook to Ingest the First Table to the Database
-  look at the upload-data.ipynb
+  Refer to the upload-data.ipynb file.
-### convert the upload-data.ipynb to python file:
+### Convert the upload-data.ipynb to Python File:
 ```bash
 jupyter nbconvert --to=script upload-data.ipynb
 ```
 Clean up a bit and save as upload-data.py

-# run python file to insert date to database:
+# Run Python File to Insert Data to Database:

-First we give the url as environmet variable in bash and then run the script locally.
-This file is mend to run local with the command below:
+First, set the URL as an environment variable in bash and then run the script locally.
+This file is meant to be run locally with the command below:
 ```bash
 URL="https://github.com/DataTalksClub/nyc-tlc-data/releases/download/yellow/yellow_tripdata_2021-01.csv.gz"